rainymoon911/shibboleth-for-edx/installation/idp.md

     cd shibboleth-identityprovider-2.4.4
     JAVA_HOME=/usr/lib/jvm/java-7-oracle ./install.sh
     chown -R tomcat6:tomcat6 /opt/shibboleth-idp

+test idp by access localhost:8080//idp/profile/Status

+the default port for idp is 8080,if you don't change the port,you may need to change all the idp.edx.org to idp.edx.org:8080

+the files you need to change are relying-party.xml,idp-metadata.xml(and the configuration of sp )

 3.2 configure metadata from sp(about how to generate sp-metadata,refer to the configuration of sp)

 (the name of sp-metadata on idp server must be the same of the metadata on sp server)